NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 If any issues are encountered related to document parsing, the [Document Parsing Issues]() guide can be consulted.

 ### 4.2 Search
-The **Search** feature is a core component of the RAG interface, enabling content within documents to be queried efficiently and effectively.
+The **Search** feature is a core component of the RAG interface, enabling the source content to be queried efficiently and effectively.

 ![source](source/07_standardSourceSearch.png)